verhas/jScriptBasic/site/name.md

 ScriptBasic for Java does not need configuration generally though.)

 "ScriptBasic" without the starting `j` or without saying that this is for java denotes the classic version of ScriptBasic.
-The classic version was developed by the same authors from 1997 till 2006 and was and is still used by many application as an embedded language.
+The classic version was developed from 1997 till 2006 and was and is still used by many application as an embedded language.
 To name two: Sarian routers can be programmed using ScriptBasic and the company EZ-R Stats uses ScriptBasic to develop audit routines into their application.